 Prospective plumbers may go to a vocational school to obtain a diploma or certificate.
 Alternatively, they can attend apprenticeship programs lasting four to five years to gain all the necessary plumbing skills.

 You can find job opportunities via various job boards and platforms or directly at companies related to plumbing.
+With a 4% positive job outlook and around 44,000 new openings each year, there should be plenty of opportunities.

 #14.
 Flight Attendant

-Flight attendants are an essential part of the cabin crew that interact with passengers the most.
+Flight attendants are an essential part of the cabin crew that interacts with passengers the most.
 Their duties are to make sure that passengers are comfortable, respond to their questions, and provide services to them.
 However, flight attendants also have to be ready to respond promptly to any issues during the flight.

 This is one of the highest-paying jobs without a degree for women.
 It doesn’t require a postsecondary education, so a high school diploma or GED will be enough.
 Flight attendants need to take a training course provided by the airline company that hired them.
 Plus, they need to have a certificate issued by the FAA.